 A vital part of printmaking is rosin, a natural substance that is pulverised and used in aquatint.
 While this is a crucial step, rosin can be dangerous if inhaled – and a nuisance if it gets wet.
 When rosin gets moist, it becomes incredibly sticky and is difficult to remove.
 When it is in this state, denatured alcohol is the perfect solvent for dissolving the rosin.

 While we are unable to drink denatured alcohol, we definitely benefit from its existence in more than one way.
 At ReAgent, we sell denatured alcohol in a variety of strengths and sizes so that we can meet the needs of your business.
-With over 40 years of industry experience and various ISO accreditations, you can always trust in the quality of our products and service.
+With almost 50 years of industry experience and various ISO accreditations, you can always trust in the quality of our products and service.
 Get in touch today to find out more.